JustFiesta/spring-petclinic-infrastructure/README.md

     * SSH Key (aws-key) - for connecting to workstation and use ansible to redeploy application
     * workstation IP (workstation-ip) - for secure access to workstation punlic IP address from manual job

-4. Setup Gradle tool (version 8.7 with name "8.7")
+4. Setup Gradle tool (version 8.7 with name "8.7").

-5. Add GitHub webhook to infrastructure repository.
+5. Add GitHub webhooks to infrastructure and application repository.

 6. Add multibranch pipeline project with GitHub **with tags dicovering** project and SCM pipeline for *spring-petclinic application*.

-7. Add pipeline project with GitHub and SCM pipeline for *spring-petclinic-infrastructure* repository
+7. Add pipeline project with GitHub and SCM pipeline for *spring-petclinic-infrastructure* repository.

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.